 Native Mobile App to Microservices

-OAuth 2.0 is the de facto standard for API security, and we are following it as close as possible.
-However, OAuth 2.0 was written for web services, not Microservices and there is no coverage for service to service invocation.
+OAuth 2.0 is the de facto standard for API security, and we are following it as closely as possible.
+However, OAuth 2.0 was written for web services, not microservices, and there is no coverage for service to service invocation.
 The solution is to add more functionalities when OAuth 2.0 is not enough.

 Distributed JWT Verification

 Here is the diagram of distributed JWT verification for microservices.

 Client1 is a web server, and it has client1 as client_id.

 API A is a microservice, and it has apia as client_id, and it requires a.r scope to access.